LuisScoccola/persistable/README.rst

 Implements the lambda-linkage hierarchical clustering algorithm and the persistence-based flattening of [1].
 The algorithm generalizes the HDBSCAN algorithm [2] and other standard density-based hierarchical clustering algorithms, and enjoys better stability properties (see [1, Sections 3 and 5]).

+We are currently working on the documentation.
-Please see the Jupyter notebooks for examples.
+For now, please see the Jupyter notebooks for examples.

 ----------
 Installing